Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Antisymmetrisation of vertices

 Let us mention two common cases where the expressions simplify further.
 The first case consists in assuming the interaction potential to be Hermitian and having real-valued matrix elements.
 In this case, one can work with an orthonormal single-particle basis $\mathcal{B}$ so that the Hermitian property reads

 Combined with the realness assumption, the matrix elements verify

 With this, the totally and partially antisymmetric parts of the vertices simplify, respectively, to

 The second common simplification arises if we assume the potential to be Hermitian and time-reversal invariant.
 In this case, we again take $\mathcal{B}$ to be orthonormal and the potential matrix elements verify Eq.~\eqref{HermitianMatrixElts}.
-To simplify the expressions of the antisymmetrised potential, it is now convenient to work in the extended basis ${\mathcal{B}^e}' = \mathcal{B} \cup \tilde{\mathcal{B}}^\dagger$, where $\tilde{\mathcal{B}}$ is the orthonormal single-particle basis obtained from $\mathcal{B}$ by applying the time-reversal operator.
+To simplify the expressions of the antisymmetrised potential, it is now convenient to work in the field basis ${\mathcal{B}^f}' = \set{a^\dagger_b} \cup \set{a_{\tilde{b}}}$, where $a_{\tilde{b}}$ are the annihilation operators associated to the orthonormal single-particle basis $\tilde{\mathcal{B}}$ obtained from $\mathcal{B}$ by applying the time-reversal operator.
 In this case, time-reversal invariance implies

 where $\bar{V}_{\tilde{b}\tilde{c}\tilde{d}\tilde{e}}$ denotes the matrix elements of the potential in the $\tilde{\mathcal{B}}$ single-particle basis.
 Combined with the Hermitian property of Eq.~\eqref{HermitianMatrixElts}, the matrix elements verify